What a reaction! Aussie coach erupts after Titmus gold medal - WHIZ News

 The Terminator’s coach was even more excited.

-In the stands at the Tokyo Aquatics Centre, Dean Boxall yanked off his mandatory mask, let out a scream that echoed through the largely empty arena, pumped his fists and grabbed at a glass railing like he wanted to rip it apart.
+In the stands at the Tokyo Aquatics Centre, Dean Boxall yanked off his mandatory mask, let out a scream that echoed through the largely empty arena, pumped his fists, and thrust his hips in moves reminiscent of Mick Jagger.
+He grabbed at a glass railing like he wanted to rip it apart.

 Boxall’s emotional display became an instant hit on social media, where one admirer tweeted it was “the best reaction of all time.”
 The Australian Olympic team tweeted a GIF that said the coach’s reaction “sums it up perfectly.”